WandererXII/esbuild-isolated-dts/README.md

 Your project must meet these requirements:

-1. Have typescript 5.5+ installed.
+1. Have typescript 5.5+ installed - uses `transpileDeclaration` API from TypeScript.
 2. Have `isolatedDeclarations` set to true in `tsconfig.json`.
 3. Follow the isolated [declarations rule](https://www.typescriptlang.org/tsconfig/#isolatedDeclarations).